 The term “Injil” in Islam refers to the original Gospel revealed to Jesus (Isa) by Allah, distinct from the Christian New Testament, which Muslims believe has been altered over time.
 Recognizing the Jewish context of the original Gospel suggests it could be viewed as a collection of Messianic, Mishnaic instructions.
 This perspective emphasizes the importance of understanding its Jewish roots before developing doctrinal and systematic theological approaches.

 This includes NOT condoning an ‘insider approach’ to Islam but sensitive to its practice in pursuing peace and godliness, rather helping Muslims to truly understand Jesus of Nazareth as the Injil (New Testament) with its writers as messengers.
 Some interpretations within Islam identify the three messengers with Peter (Shamom), Paul (Bulus), and John (Yuhanna).
 This is not a universal view and is largely derived from external historical traditions rather than the Quran itself.
 In this context, Paul is viewed as a positive figure preaching monotheism and it is ‘His gospel’ ‘the announcement of ungodliness in the power of the cross’ that I proclaim.
-Obviously, the Maimondean infused and so many other expressions of today’s Judaism and Islam unequivocally still rejects the cross or misundertands it.
+Obviously, the Maimondean infused thought within today’s Judaism and Islam unequivocally still rejects the cross or misundertands it.

 While I hold and am more inclined to defend doctrinal statements, creeds, and confessions, my faith in Christ and union with Him prioritize action and obedience.
-I often venture where angels fear to tread, adopting positions and convictions with fervor, yet I recognize the need for humility and grace in my spiritual journey.
+I often venture where angels fear to tread, adopting positions and convictions with fervor, yet I recognize the need for humility and grace in my spiritual journey and believe me Jo has given me many a ‘tongue lashing’ but it has been for my good.

 Evangelism is deeply ingrained in my identity.
 Recognizing the importance of being well-informed to address others’ questions, I have dedicated over a decade to formal theological study during my four decades of missionary work, honing my ability to pose and answer challenging inquiries.
 This extensive learning has not shaken the Christian faith I’ve held since childhood; rather, it has deepened my understanding.
 Additionally, stories from my grandparents and family who interacted with Jewish communities in Eastern Europe before the Second World War have now found clarity, enriching my perspective on our shared history.